Best online French grammar checkers in 2022

 Regarding the results of this comparison, the best French grammar checkers that found most of the errors are:

 The best French grammar checker is a human expert.

 The linguist Geoffrey K. Pullum argued in 2007 that they were generally so inaccurate as to do more harm than good:

 Improve Your French

-Now that you’ve learned about different French grammar checkers and discovered a few alternatives, you can use your creativity to write dissertations, formal essays, blog posts in French without any grammar or spelling errors.
+Now that you’ve learned about different French grammar checkers and discovered a few alternatives, you can use your creativity to write dissertations, formal essays, and blog posts in French without any grammar or spelling errors.